catsaveearth/DRONE_EYE-Image-Warpping/README.md

 # DRONE_EYE & Image Warpping

 Drone & Robotics Term project, Department of Software, Gachon Univ, South Korea.
-(2021 auttum semester)<br />
+(2021 autumn semester)<br />

 ## Introduction
 1. Uses the laptop's webcam to detect eyes and uses it to control the drone tello.